selenized/selenized.github.io/_posts/2020-11-28-sizing_a_gooseneck_example.md

 $$ T_{1} = T_{2} \frac{2 + \left( k-1 \right) Ma_{2}^{2} }{2 + \left( k-1 \right) Ma_{1}^{2} } $$

-Putting all of this together, the procedure for adiabatic ideal gas flow through the piping with a given diameter $D$ is:
+Putting all of this together, the procedure for adiabatic ideal gas flow through piping with a given diameter $D$ is:
 1. Given $G$ calculate $Ma_2$ at ambient conditions, this is the initial guess for the exit conditions
 1. Calculate $\sum_j K_j$ at ambient conditions, this is the initial guess for the frictional loss
 1. Calculate $Fa_2$ with $Ma_2$